ghc/ghc/docs/users_guide/exts/ambiguous_types.rst

 that they too are unambiguous.

-*Switching off the ambiguity check.* Even if a function has an ambiguous type according the "guiding principle", it is possible that the function is callable.
+*Switching off the ambiguity check.* Even if a function has an ambiguous type according to the "guiding principle", it is possible that the function is callable.
 For example: ::

       class D a b where ...